Shiipher/University_management_system/README.md

 ## Description

-This project displays a basic functionality of a School Management System
+This project displays a basic functionality of a University Management System

 ## Prerequisite